Today's Forecast: Mostly sunny to partly cloudy

-The forecast from FOX 17 Weather Ready Chief Meteorologist Kevin Craig: Our Canadian wildfire smoke should finally thin today and beyond, with highs warming up a few degrees each day as the high pressure nudges east.
-Humidity will also start to build into the weekend with highs in the low 90s Saturday and Sunday!
-Another heat wave appears to be in sight to finish the week into the weekend.
-At the same time, rain chances remain very low through the weekend.
+The forecast from FOX 17 Weather Ready Chief Meteorologist Kevin Craig: Look for mostly sunny to partly cloudy skies today with the chance for an isolated afternoon shower/storm.
+Another heat wave appears to be in sight to finish the week into the weekend with feels like temperatures in the upper 90s.
+At the same time, rain chances remain low.
 Pop up showers or thunderstorms are possible, but most spots will end up dry each day.
+The best chance for a few thunderstorms comes Friday morning, but there will still likely be some spots staying dry.
 Several counties across West Michigan are facing drought conditions, which will be worsening in the days ahead.
-We may be able to start seeing the Perseid Meteors in the coming days, but they don't peak until August 12/13.
+We may be able to start seeing the Perseid Meteors in the coming days, which peak August 12/13.
 This is an annual event and stems from debris from the tail of the comet Swift Tuttle.
 Stay tuned to the FOX 17 Weather Ready Team for your latest forecast updates.

-TODAY: Mostly sunny to partly cloudy, and warm.
-Slight chance of an isolated shower or thunderstorm, mainly east of US-131.
-Highs in the mid 80s.
-Winds east/southeast at 5 to 10 mph.
+TODAY: Mostly sunny to partly cloudy and warmer.
+An isolated shower/storm possible this afternoon.
+Highs in the upper 80s.
+Winds south-southwest at 5 to 10 mph.

 SATURDAY: Mostly sunny and hot.
 Highs in the lower 90s.